Creature comfort.

 CLINICAL PLACEMENTS

 Clinical placements are a required element of this program, and students will be assigned placements at approved training sites.
-Additional sites may be considered in consultation with program faculty.
-There is no guarantee that students will receive their preferred placement.
+There is no guarantee that students will receive a placement at their preferred clinical site.
 All expenses associated with the completion of clinical placement will be the responsibility of the student.

 For programs with competitive admissions, clinical placements are not affected by ranking in the competitive admissions process and will be determined under institutional guidelines.